cpjolicoeur/feedcache/readme.txt

 = Why would I need this plugin? =

 If you are using your WP installation to display other website's RSS feeds, this will save HTTP requests and improve page load times for your users.
+By using a CRON job to fetch and format the feeds, the user will not have to wait during page load for the feed to be updated.

 = Will FeedCache work with Atom feeds? =

 Yes!
-Since version 0.8, FeedCache will work with both RSS and ATOM feeds.
+FeedCache will work with both RSS and ATOM feeds.

 = Can I receive error emails from the CRON process? =